Frequently Asked Questions

 The DVD contains special features not contained on the digital download:14 minutes of extra interviews and deleted scenes.
 Full director commentary.
 The option to watch the film with both Spanish and English subtitles on at the same time.
-A beautiful cover design by artist John Passafiume (in eco-friendly case).

 Who appears in the film?